Jigsaw

 Piece type order

-This option affects the order in which you receive puzzle piece types (corners, edges, normal).
-This is prioritized over the Piece Order option. four_parts and four_parts_non_rotated: The board will be divided into four (rotated) quadrants.
+This option affects the order in which you receive puzzle piece types.
+This is prioritized over the Piece Order option. random_order: no order is followed corners_edges_normal: you will first get all corner pieces, then edge pieces, then normal pieces (...) four_parts and four_parts_non_rotated: The board will be divided into four (rotated) quadrants.
 You will first get all pieces of one of the first quadrant, then for the second, etc. This makes it so that you're basically starting and finishing a section four times in your playthrough.
-This may be nice for big puzzles, it decreases the pressure at the start, while making the ending more interesting.
+This may be nice for big puzzles, it decreases the pressure at the start, while making the ending more interesting. four_parts_non_rotated always gives axis-aligned quadrants (rectangular grid-like splits, like a +). four_parts can involve rotated splits, so the quadrants may be split like + or × etc.

 25